simeononsecurity/simeononsecurity.ch/content/articles/choosing-librewolf-firefox-privacy-focused-browsers/index.en.md

 ### LibreWolf's Commitment to Frequent Updates

 **LibreWolf** maintains a steadfast commitment to keeping users secure and up-to-date.
 By regularly synchronizing with the latest stable version of Firefox, the browser ensures that users can take advantage of the latest security measures.
-This proactive approach to updates allows users to enjoy a browsing experience that combines stability with cutting-edge security enhancements.
+This proactive approach to updates allows users to enjoy a browsing experience that combines stability with advanced security enhancements.

 ### Firefox's Reliable Performance